zachflower/decrypt.education/content/hacker-homeroom/week-01.md

 - "The Constitution of a Hacker" - Volume 1, Number 3 (March 1984)
 - "Maximizing Privacy in a Digital World" - Volume 36, Number 4 (Winter 2019-2020)

-Annotate.
-Highlight every time a phrase makes you want to get up and *do something*.
+Annotate it all.
+Highlight every time a phrase makes you want to <mark>get up and *do something*</mark>.

 ---

 ### TODO

-Your first assignment is to start lying to the internet.
+Your first assignment is to <mark>start lying to the internet</mark>.
 This is not a test of your technical skills, but a test of your willingness to question the status quo:

-1. Create a [personal threat model](https://ssd.eff.org/module/your-security-plan) for yourself.
-This is a self-portrait of your digital life, and it should include:
+1. **Create a [personal threat model](https://ssd.eff.org/module/your-security-plan)** for yourself—this is a self-portrait of your digital life, and it should include:
     - Assets (what do you need to protect?)
     - Adversaries (who’s after you?)
     - Attack vectors (how might they come?)
-2. Set up an anonymous email address or online alias using a privacy-conscious service (e.g., [ProtonMail](https://protonmail.com), [Tutanota](https://tutanota.com), etc.), and use it to sign up for a service you normally use.
+2. **Set up an anonymous email address** or online alias using a privacy-conscious service (e.g., [ProtonMail](https://protonmail.com), [Tutanota](https://tutanota.com), etc.), and use it to sign up for a service you normally use.
 This is your first step toward digital anonymity.
-3. Write a short postmortem on your experience.
+3. **Write a short postmortem** on your experience.
 Answer questions like:
     - What was easy?
     - What was hard?
     - What did you learn about yourself in the process?
     - How does it feel to lie to the internet?

-**Bonus:** Leave behind an intentional but confusing digital breadcrumb trail.
+**BONUS:** Leave behind an intentional but confusing digital breadcrumb trail.
 Create plausible deniability without being boring.

 ---